Anthrasite/draw-steel-macros/README.md

-# Draw Steel Playtest Macros
+# Draw Steel Macros

 ![Foundry v12](https://img.shields.io/badge/foundry-v12-green)

-A Foundry VTT module containing several compendiums of macros that can be used for running a playtest game of Draw Steel.
+A Foundry VTT module containing several compendiums of macros that can be used for running a game of Draw Steel.
 These macros allow abilities and features to be sent to the chat with a button that automatically rolls a power roll, calculates the resulting damage, deducts the resource cost, and more.

 General macros for managing health, recoveries, resource, surges, persistent effects, etc. during combat have also been implemented (most of which are found in the **Combat** compendium).

-Note that these macros only include a subset of the complete Draw Steel playtest ruleset.
+Note that these macros only include a subset of the complete Draw Steel ruleset:
+- **Ancestries:** Devil, Dwarf, Human
+- **Classes:** Paragon Creation Censor (level 1-4), Green Elementalist (level 1-4), Harlequin Mask Shadow (level 1-4)
+- **Kits:** All
+- **Perks:** All
+- **Complications:** Getting Too Old for This, Indebted, Shattered Legacy
+- **Consumables:** 1st Echelon
+- **Trinkets:** 1st Echelon
+- **Leveled Treasure:** All
+- **Titles:** Zombie Slayer

 ## Setup and Usage